-IBUS 1

-Introduction to International Business
+IBUS 1 Introduction to International Business 54 hours lecture Grading: letter grade

-This course offers an introduction to the global business macroenvironment and orients students toward a career in the field of international business.
+This course offers an introduction to the global business macro- environment and orients students toward a career in the field of international business.
 Topics covered include economic variables, cultural differences, political risk, regional trade agreements, foreign direct investment, and exchange rates.
+Transferable to CSU

-IBUS 20 3.0 units
+IBUS 20

-Export-Import Business Practices
+Export-Import Business Practices 54 hours lecture

-This class consists of the basics of the export-import business, how tomhandle money matters and how to buy and sell.
+This class consists of the basics of the export-import business, how to handle money matters and how to buy and sell.
 It is designed for the person seeking an entry level position, contemplating the start of an export-import business or the manager who wishes to expand a company's marketing opportunities.
+Transferable to CSU